Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 	![basic-instructions](./media/basic_instructions.png)

 - Configure and set up IDEAR by providing some global parameters.
 The global parameters you need to provide include:
-	- _Working directory_: the absolute path to the directory where this instruction stays on the Jupyter Notebook server machine.
+	- _Working directory_: the absolute path to the directory containing these instruction on the Jupyter Notebook server machine.
 You need to set the same working directory in the first two cells.
 	- _YAML file_: the name and the path to the YAML file.
 The path can be an absolute path, or a relative path to the working directory.
 In this example, the _para\_adult.yaml_ is just in the working directory.
 So, we set `conf_file = '.\\para-adult.yaml'`
 	- _Name of the final report_ (a Jupyter Notebook file) that you plan to generate using IDEAR.
-In this example, we name it as `IDEAR_Report.ipynb`.
+In this example, we name it `IDEAR_Report.ipynb`.
-	- _Directory to save the temporary files_: Later on, when you use IDEAR to explore the data, you will be able to export the Python scripts that are generating the results you see in IDEAR to some temporary Jupyter Notebooks.
+	- _Directory to save the temporary files_: Later on, when you use IDEAR to explore the data, you will be able to export the Python scripts that are generating the results you produce with IDEAR to some temporary Jupyter Notebooks.
 All the Jupyter Notebooks in the directory will be merged to generate the final report.
-Therefore, for each dataset you are exploring using IDEAR, create a separate directory to host these temporary files.
+To keep the reports for each dataset you are exploring using IDEAR, create a separate directory to host these temporary files.
 	- _Sample_Size_: Large dataset can slow down the interactivity when you are using IDEAR.
 By default, we random sample the data to 10000 observations, if the original data has more than 10000 observations.
 IDEAR will use the entire dataset to generate the general statistics.
 When interactivity is needed, the sampled dataset is used.

 	![configure](./media/configure.png)

-Then, you are all set to run IDEAR to explore and visualize your dataset!
+Now you are all set to run IDEAR to explore and visualize your dataset!

 ## How to use IDEAR